 Prison conditions were harsh and potentially life threatening.
 Overcrowding and inadequate medical care at times resulted in illness and death.
 While some prisons employed doctors, medical care was rudimentary, and prison physicians often had inadequate training and supplies.
 There were reports of abuse by prison guards.

 Health care and sanitation were inadequate, and basic medical supplies and equipment were lacking.
-According to NGOs, prisoners received one meal per day and relied on family or friends for additional food.
+According to nongovernmental organizations (NGOs), prisoners received one meal per day and relied on family or friends for additional food.
 Potable water was limited.
 In some locations prisoners slept in overcrowded open hallways and buildings lined with bunk beds.
 Ventilation and lighting were inadequate.

 Malnutrition and lack of medical care contributed to inmate deaths, although no statistics were available.

-The UN Mission in South Sudan (UNMISS) maintained facilities at PoC sites in Juba, Malakal, Bentiu, and Bor to hold IDPs who were criminal suspects.
-Authorities did not intend the holding facilities to house IDPs for more than 72 hours but sometimes held IDP suspects longer due to delays in determining how to treat individual cases.
+UNMISS maintained facilities at Protection of Civilian (PoC) sites in Juba, Malakal, Bentiu, and Bor to hold internally displaced persons (IDPs) who were criminal suspects.
+Authorities did not intend the holding facilities to house IDPs for more than 72 hours, but they sometimes held IDP suspects longer due to delays in determining how to treat individual cases and the inability to reintroduce offenders into PoC sites because the threat victims posed against them or the threat offenders posed to the larger community.
 UNMISS observed prisoners daily and offered medical treatment for serious complications.
 Prisoners received food twice a day.

-The National Security Service (NSS) operated a detention facility in Juba that held civilian prisoners (see section 1.d.).
+The NSS operated a detention facility in Juba that held civilian prisoners (see section 1.d.).

-Administration: The National Prison Service (NPS) continued weekly reporting of prisoner totals from all state prisons to its Juba headquarters, including statistics on juveniles and persons with mental disabilities (see section 1.d.).
+Administration: The NPS continued weekly reporting of prisoner totals from all state prisons to its Juba headquarters, including statistics on juveniles and persons with mental disabilities (see section 1.d.).
 There were no prison ombudsmen.

 Independent Monitoring: The NPS permitted visits by independent human rights observers, including UNMISS human rights officers, nongovernmental observers, international organizations, and journalists.
 Although authorities sometimes permitted monitors to visit detention facilities operated by the SPLA, they rarely, if ever, permitted monitors to visit facilities operated by the NSS, which held both military prisoners and civilians without legal authority.